ashutosh-l/Library-Management-System/README.md

 Problem statement :   Create  a dynamic web page for the Library  Management System With 2 role (Librarian and Admin)

                                                                               Workflow Explanation:
   HTML Form Submission:
       The process starts when a user submits an HTML form to request a book or  to remove a student  etc .
       The form data includes information such as student ID, book ID, or student ID to be removed.
   Servlet Handling:
       Upon form submission, the servlet (BookRequestServlet ,  RemoveStudentServlet  etc) intercepts the request.
       It extracts the relevant data from the request parameters (e.g., student ID, book ID).
       The servlet then interacts with the LibraryManagementSystem class to perform the requested action (e.g., borrowing a book, removing a student).
   Database Interaction:
       The LibraryManagementSystem class interacts with the database to perform operations like borrowing a book , removing a student, adding a student.
       It executes SQL queries to insert, update, or delete records in the database tables (students, books, etc.).
       The LibraryManagementSystem class handles database connections, queries, and exception handling.
   Error Handling:
       If any errors occur during database operations (e.g., SQLException), they are caught by the servlet.
       The servlet then sends an appropriate response to the client, either displaying an error message or logging the error for debugging.

                                                                           User Roles and Functions
     Admin Role
       Add Student: Adds new student records to the database.
           HTML Form: Add_student.html
           Servlet: AddStudentServlet.java
       Add Book: Allows entry of new books into the database.
           HTML Form: Add_book.html
           Servlet: AddBookServlet.java
       Block/Unblock Student: Changes the status of a student's account.
           HTML Form: Block.html
           Servlet: SetStudentActiveStatusServlet.java
       Generate PDF: Triggers the creation of a PDF report.
           HTML Button: pdf_generation.html
           Servlet: BookReportServlet.java
       View Defaulter: Lists students with overdue books.
           HTML Page: defaulter.html
           Servlet: OverdueBooksServlet.java
       Change Password: Allows users to change their passwords.
           JSP: password_changed.jsp
           Servlet: ChangePasswordServlet.java
       Remove Student: Removes a student's record from database.
           HTML Form: remove_student.html
           Servlet: RemoveStudentServlet.java
       Modify Student Details: Updates student information.
           HTML Form: modify_student.html
           Servlet: ModifyStudentServlet.java

     Librarian Role
       Renew Book: Renews a book .
           HTML Form: renew.html
           Servlet: BookRenewServlet.java
       Search Book: Searches the book .
           HTML Form: search.html
           Servlet: SearchBookServlet.java
       Available Book: Views books available for borrow.
           HTML List: available_books.html
           Servlet: AvailableBooksServlet.java
       Check Book Status: Checks the availability of a book.
           HTML Form: check_book_status.html
           Servlet: CheckBookStatusServlet.java

     Student Role
       Request Book: Requests a book for borrow.
           HTML Form: request.html
           Servlet: RequestBookServlet.java
       Return Book: Processes the return of a borrowed book.
           HTML Form: return.html
           Servlet: ReturnBookServlet.java

                                                                                   Web Page Entry Points
         Index.jsp: Serves as the entry page for users to log in.
         Admin.html: Directs to admin-specific functions and operations.
         Librarian.html: Leads to librarian-specific features and system management.
         Student.html: Allows students to access features like book requests and returns.

+                                                                                   Admin

 Admin: This is a user role within the system.
 An admin likely has permissions to manage the system, including managing books, students, and librarian accounts.